 Norway eyes 52 F-35s, while the Netherlands is looking for 37 jets.
 According to Norwegian MoD, the dragchute system and brake monitor are also avaliable to other countries.

 The contract is worth 1.8 billion EUR and includes missions systems, anti-submarine weapons.
 Norway considers the P-8 the ideal solution for covering and protecting its vast coastal waters.
-The new aircraft wil be operated by 333 squadron at Andøya Air Station in northern Norway.
+The new aircraft will be operated by 333 squadron that will move from its current Andøya Air Station to Evenes Air Station a bit further south in northern Norway.

 He was the first Royal Norwegian Air Force pilot to fly the Lockheed Martin F-35 Lightning II in November 2015.
 Since then, he flew the jet for 170 hours, all of those at Luke Air Force Base in Arizona, where he now serves as an instructor pilot.
 Right now, he and his Royal Norwegian Air Force colleagues begin preparations to ferry three F-35s to Norway later this year.
 It will be the first outing for the jet in the cold Nordic region.
 So, plenty of reasons for a chat with Morten ‘Dolby’ Hanche, who says fighting an F-16 in an F-35 is an ‘uneven fight’ – in favor of the new jet.